 City Property (Glasgow) LLP employs the staff who work for City Property Glasgow (Investments) LLP and recharges the cost.
 These transactions are carried out on an arms length basis.

 Profit sharing arrangements

-The Members share profits or losses in the same ratio as their ownership.
+The Members share profits or losses in the same ratio as their ownership, although distributions may be made from time to time.

-MEMBERS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2019
+MEMBERS' REPORT (CONTINUED)